 And so on.
-These are all quite direct, so don’t use them when you need to be polite.
+These are all pretty direct, so don’t use them when you need to be polite.

-Another popular way to say be quiet in Italian is stai zitto, with stai being an imperative conjugation of the verb stare, to stay.
+Another popular way to say be quiet in Italian is stai zitto, where stai is an imperative conjugation of the verb stare, to stay.

-As for fai silenzio, stai zitto can only be used with one person at a time, but this time the choice is even more narrow: one male person at a time.
+Like fai silenzio, stai zitto can only be used with one person at a time, but this time the choice is even narrower: one male person at a time.

-Stai can also be shortened to sta’, with an apostrophe (NOT with a stress mark!).
+Stai can also be shortened to sta’, with an apostrophe (NOT with an accent mark!).